Anurag-kuswaha/basic_CRD/README.md

    calling the operations function of the CRD class to take the user operation input.
  ## operation() function :
            now user have 6 option :
-                        1 : create :     adding the data and Create() function will be called 2 : read   :     read() function will be called 3 : delete :     delete() function will be called 4 : clear  :     if we want to clear the screen 5 : input the file to initialise(must be 'input.txt' name)
-                        6 : exit :       stop the program
+                        1 : create :              adding the data and Create() function will be called 2 : read   :              read() function will be called 3 : delete :              delete() function will be called 4 : clear  :              if we want to clear the screen 5 : optional file path:   input the file to initialise(must be 'input.txt' name) 6 : exit :                stop the program

   ## Create() function :
    will take key- value pair input from the user(eg - nickname of the person as key then JSON object as Name and the age of the person)